 Exactly two months to the day before our trip, I received this email.

-I am very excited to present you with a much sought after reservation at the world famous The The French Laundry.
+I am very excited to present you with a much sought after reservation at the world-famous The French Laundry.
 I know you are going to have an amazing experience.
 Please feel free to share your thoughts with me the next time we speak.
 Please see below for your reservation details, confirmation and cancellation policy including dress code

 I emailed AMEX from Yosemite (we had inconsistent Edge service) and asked if they could confirm for us since we were unable to call ourselves.
 I had a reply two hours later: